brimdata/zed/docs/language/overview.md

 {foocount:2(uint64)}
 ```

-### 6.9 Function Calls
+### 7.9 Function Calls

-[Functions](functions/README.md) perform stateless transformations of their input value to their
+Functions perform stateless transformations of their input value to their return
-return value and utilize call-by value semantics with positional and unnamed
+value and utilize call-by value semantics with positional and unnamed arguments.
-arguments.
-Some functions take a variable number of arguments.

-> The only functions currently available are built-in, but user-defined functions and
-> library package management will be added to the Zed language soon.

 For example,
 ```mdtest-command